clement-plancq/orfeo-metadata/README.md

 Store metadata, particularly for linguistic annotations of a certain type.

 See the [orfeo-importer](https://github.com/larilampen/orfeo-importer)
-repository for more information about the project.
+repository for more information about project Orfeo.

 # Configuration